Survivors’ advice for others touched by shootings: Seek help

 Austin, a Fifth Third executive just arriving from her Louisville home for meetings, was concentrating on a conference call as she came through the revolving door.
 Shots knocked her down, facing the square outside.

 She tried to move her left arm, but it was like “a dummy arm.”
 It caught the shooter’s attention, and he came back to fire into her prone body.
 She played dead, and he moved on.
-She believed she would die, but then spotted a Cincinnati police officer and yelled at him to save her for her children .
+She believed she would die, but then spotted a Cincinnati police officer and yelled at him to save her for her children.

 Meyers, in a stairwell after shots in his direction missed him, heard volleys of gunfire.
 He came up to see bodies, blood and shattered glass across the floor.

-Note: This story has been corrected to show that the anniversary is Friday, not Thursday.